ZachWunder/FinancialModelingEngine/README.md

 Securities-backed line of credit(SBLOC) is a variable-rate, revolving line of credit backed by your securities portfolio.
 The interest rate is a spread over SOFR(secured overnight financing rate).
 The spread starts at around 3% APR for portfolios around $300,000 and can go down to as little as 0.5% APR for $5-10M portfolios.
 The amount you can withdraw is determined by your release percentage.
 The release percentage for blue chip stocks is around 50% and up to 90% for bonds.

 ## Why use a SBLOC?
-A SBLOC can be used to meet cash needs instead
+A SBLOC can be used to meet liquidity needs instead of saving up cash.
+This means you can be continually investing cash.

 ## To run:
 `bokeh serve --show FinancialModelingEngine.py`